kwaldenphd/algorithms/README.md

 - analyze keywords in contact using n-grams
   * William J. Turkel and Adam Crymble, "Keywords in Context (Using n-grams) with Python," The Programming Historian 1 (2012), https://programminghistorian.org/en/lessons/keywords-in-context-using-n-grams.

+Why go to all this  trouble?

+Computational text analysis or other kinds of natural language processing allow us to see patterns and detect change over time in large bodies of textual materials.

+A few projects that do this with speeches given by U.S. presidents:
+- [Google News Lab's Inaugurate project](http://inauguratespeeches.com/) that looks at the subjects of inauguration speeches
+- ["The Language of the State of the Union,"](https://www.theatlantic.com/politics/archive/2015/01/the-language-of-the-state-of-the-union/384575/) an interactive project from the *Atlantic*'s Ben Schmidt and Mitch Fraas that "reveals how the words presidents use reflect the twists and turns of American history"
+- ["Mapping the State of the Union,"](https://www.theatlantic.com/politics/archive/2015/01/mapping-the-state-of-the-union/384576/), also from Schmidt and Fraas, that "shows the 1,410 different spots on the globe presidents have referenced in 224 speeches"

 # Lab Notebook Questions

+In addition to the lab notebook questions, include final versions of the following `.py` files.
+- `save-webpage.py`
+- `stripTags.py`
+- `HTML-to-text.py`
+- `HTML-to-list.py`

+Q1: What pattern do you see emerging in these URLs?
+Use this pattern to predict the URL for a specific speech.

+Q2: What elements do you see on the page, in addition to the text of the speech?

+Q3: Based on our previous work with Python, what do you think is happening in these lines of code?

+Q4: What are the variables, module, methods, and parameter in this block of code?

+Q5: What do you think is happening in the last three lines of our new program?
+Consult (and cite) additional Python documentation as needed.
+What do you think will be the output of this program?

+Q6: What kinds of HTML markup do you see in the file?
+Where is the markup located in relation to the content text?

+Q7: What patterns do you see in the HTML?
+How could these patterns help you write a program that removes unnecessary markup?

+Q8: What are the steps for your algorithm?

+Q9: Do you want or need to revise the steps for your algorithm?
+How and why?

+Q10: Search available Python documentation to describe what `find` and `rfind` are doing in this program.
+Be sure to cite relevant sources consulted.

+Q11: Explain what the `stripTags` routine is doing in your own words.
+What alternatives to the `for-if` and `elif` statements could we use to remove the remaining `<p></p>` tags?

+Q12: Describe how code reuse and modularity works in your own words.
+How would you explain what is happening when Python calls as module from another program?

+Q13: How would you change the end of `HTML-to-text.py` to save the output as a `.txt` file?

+Q14: Explain what is happening in `html-to-list1.py` in your own words.

+Q15: What is the output when you execute `html-to-list1.py`?